midwavestudio/midwave/EMAIL_SETUP.md

 1. Start the development server: `npm run dev`
 2. Navigate to the contact page
 3. Fill out the form and submit it
-4. Check the email inbox for `info@midwavestudio.com`
+4. Check the specified email inbox for contact form submissions

 ## Troubleshooting